-2015/16 External Audit Plan
+Audit Plan

-We are pleased to attach our Audit Plan for the Police and Crime Commissioner for Hampshire (the PCC) and the Chief Constable of Hampshire Constabulary (the CC).
+We are pleased to attach our Audit Plan for the Police and Crime Commissioner for Hampshire (the PCC) and the Chief Constable for Hampshire Constabulary (the CC)

-The Plan sets out how we intend to carry out our responsibilities as your auditor.
-The purpose of this report is to provide you with a basis to review our proposed audit approach and scope for the 2015/16 audit, in accordance with the requirements of Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements.
-The purpose is also to ensure that our audit is aligned with your service expectations.
+This plan sets out how we intend to carry out our responsibilities as your auditor.
+The purpose of this report is to provide you with a basis to review our proposed audit approach and scope for the 2016/17 audit in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements.
+It is also to ensure that our audit is aligned with your service expectations.

-The Plan summarises our initial assessment of the key risks driving the development of an effective external audit for the PCC and CC, and outlines our planned audit strategy in response to those risks.
+This plan summarises our initial assessment of the key risks driving the development of an effective audit for the PCC and the CC and outlines our planned audit strategy in response to those risks.

-We welcome the opportunity to discuss the Audit Plan with you at the Joint Audit Committee on 17 March 2016 and to understand whether there are other matters which you consider may influence our audit.
+We welcome the opportunity to discuss this Audit Plan with you at the Joint Audit Committee on 7 February 2017 and to understand whether there are other matters which you consider may influence our audit.